 Seton Hall participates in the Federal Stafford Student Loan Program (FFELP).
 The program consists of Federal Stafford Loans (both subsidized and unsubsidized) and Federal PLUS loans.
 Loan proceeds are delivered to the student through the school and repaid to the loan servicer.
-A promissory note must be electronically signed at www.salliemae.com/shu/apply before loan proceeds are credited to a student's account.
+A promissory note must be electronically signed with your lender of your choice before loan proceeds are credited to a student's account.
+Seton Hall University does not endorse any lender.
+Student Financial Services will process any loan from all lenders.